 When looking for debt help, you are likely to come across many companies offering IVAs – Individual Voluntary Arrangements.
-Whilst in so many circumstances this is a suitable solution, it is not the only one available.
+Whilst this is a suitable solution in so many circumstances, it is not the only one available.

 Unfortunately, there are some companies who aim to take advantage of financial situations and end up leaving consumers worse off than when they began.

-Here’s a guide on what to look out for when shopping around for IVA providers, with the aim of giving you confidence in choosing what’s right for you:
+Here’s a guide on what to look out for when shopping around for IVA providers to give you confidence in choosing what’s suitable for you:

 They have poor reviews

-Reputable review providers include Feefo, Trustpilot or Google reviews and companies, like ourselves, may also include customer testimonials on their site.
+Reputable review providers include Feefo, Trustpilot or Google reviews and companies – like ourselves – may also include IVA customer testimonials on their sites.

 They charge unnecessary fees

 We believe any debt and IVA advice you receive should be completely free.
-That includes any support you receive if you decide that you would like to go ahead with an IVA and a company helps you get an application together.
+That includes any support you receive if you decide that you want to go ahead with an IVA and a company helps you get an application together.

 Any companies that charge upfront fees for their services should be avoided.

-This implies that a company is taking advantage of your financial situation and only offering help for their own monetary gains.
-With an IVA there are certain costs and fees that are standard with an IVA but these should always be included in your monthly payment.
+This implies that a company is taking advantage of your financial situation and only offering help for their monetary gains.
+Certain costs and fees are standard with an IVA, but these should always be included in your monthly payment.